yewcy-byte/Webinar-Automation-System/README.md

 # Webinar Automation System

-Webinar Automation System is a Next.js application for managing webinar videos, creating timestamped questions, collecting responses, and sending WhatsApp invitations in bulk.
-It is designed as a practical intern-preparation project that combines video upload, question workflows, Supabase persistence, AI-assisted question generation, and contact automation.
+Webinar Automation System is a Next.js application for managing webinar videos, creating timestamped questions, and collecting responses.
+It is designed as a practical intern-preparation project that combines video upload, question workflows, Supabase persistence, and AI-assisted question generation.

 ## What the project does

 The app lets you upload a webinar video, share a watch link, attach questions to specific timestamps, and store everything in Supabase-backed data models.
-It also includes a WhatsApp bulk messaging flow that reads an Excel file, personalizes a message for each recipient, and sends webinar invitations through the WhatsApp Cloud API.

 ## Core features